 In 2011 then Board President David Cheek met with the leadership of the Nantucket Conservation Foundation and the Nantucket Golf Club to advance Perry’s strategy.
 Market conditions and the conservation community were ready to see if a plan could be defined to create the right environment for a transaction.
 And as they say, the rest is history.
 The stars finally aligned in late 2011 and on May 1, 2012, all parties gathered at the Land Bank offices to “close” the transfer of the Coffin estate property including the public golf course and the open land to the east.

-Today in the Trust’s 30th year, the public will see the recognizable symbol of the Trust’s commitment to land conservation as one passes the Milestone property – the Trust blue posts mark the boundaries of the new property off Milestone Road.
+The public will see the recognizable symbol of the Trust’s commitment to land conservation as one passes the Milestone property – the Trust blue posts mark the boundaries of the new property off Milestone Road.
 The property stretches north to the Plainfield Road circle and is replete with marvelous examples of indigenous plants, shrubs and trees.

 The 45-acre tract has been re-named Ruddick Commons.
 The vision of the current Trust Board to establish some casual and simple walking trails for public enjoyment has become a reality in 2014.
 With abutting ‘Sconset Trust properties now encompassing a total of 59 contiguous acres of open land, the wonderful trail system is open to the public with access at the main Milestone entrance, as well as along Burnell Street and Plainfield Road.